skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 this, and plan your deck accordingly.
 Often some simple but really intuitive math can help guide your decisions.

 ## Who's this for?
+Obviously you like Magic, or have an interest.
 Maybe you want to answer some of the common questions you have when you are building a Magic deck without entering it into a computer.
 Or maybe you are just curious how they work.

 This introduction will not assume great knowledge about maths, but hopefully you can add, multiply and divide.
 A basic grasp of algebra is helpful too.